How far would you go to save your own life?

 I met with an Olympic hurdler to learn about the secret world of elite athletes, and with police and ambulance officers to make sure the other half of Elise’s life was authentic, too.

 Is Warrigal a real place?

-Warrigal is a fictional town.
-But large parts of the book were written and edited during a writing retreat in Braidwood, NSW, so there are some similarities in the landscape.
+Warrigal, NSW, is a fictional town (though there is a Warragul in Victoria).
+Large parts of the book were written and edited during a writing retreat in Braidwood so there are some similarities in the landscape.
 I should stress that the people of Braidwood are much kinder than the denizens of Warrigal.
 I saw no evidence that anyone was holding anyone else prisoner.